KelseyGallant.com

 Now, what if someone asks you out on a date and you really don’t want to go?
 There are a couple different things you could do in this situation, but the most important thing to keep in mind is that his feelings matter too.
 It probably took him a lot of courage to ask you out, so it would be pretty tactless to slap him with a flat-out “No.” Give the offer some consideration.
 A first date isn’t a contract.
 He’s not asking you to marry him, or even to be his girlfriend.
 He’s just asking if you want to spend a couple hours hanging out with him.
 Maybe you should give him a chance.
 Even if he isn’t someone you’re interested in having as a boyfriend, it might be fun just to spend a little bit of time with him.
 And you might be surprised—maybe you’ll enjoy it more than you thought you would.

-If he’s someone you really, really, really don’t want to go out on a date with, for whatever reason, you still need to decline in a nice way.
+But if you're sure he's someone you don't want to go out on a date with, you still need to decline in a nice way.
 Don’t embarrass him or make him feel stupid for asking you out.
-Also, don’t lie and say, “I’m busy that night” if you really aren’t.
+Also, don’t lie and say, “I’m busy” if you really aren’t.
 He’ll probably find another opportunity to ask you out, and if you keep saying you’re busy, he’s eventually going to figure it out.
 Which would be worse than if you just let him know straight-up that you weren’t interested.

 Of course, you may want to accept but have to decline, if your parents have a rule about not dating.
 If that’s the case, just tell him the truth.
 There’s nothing shameful about having parents who won’t let you go out with someone.
 They’re just doing what they think is best for you.
 And if you let the guy know that you can’t go out with him because you’re not allowed to, he’ll know that you’re not snubbing him.